 Carefully remove the pork loin roast to a pan or platter.

-Skim excess fat from the sauce and pour into a saucepan.
+Skim excess fat from the sauce and pour it into a saucepan.
 Bring to a boil on the stovetop and cook, stirring occasionally, until the sauce is reduced and thickened, about 4 minutes.

 Put the pork loin roast and sauce back in the slow cooker and keep warm until serving time.

-Replace the barbecue sauce ingredients with about 2/3 cup to 1 cup of your family's favorite commercial sauce.
+- Replace the barbecue sauce ingredients with about 2/3 cup to 1 cup of your family's favorite commercial sauce.

-Add about 1/4 to 1/2 teaspoon of crushed red pepper flakes to the sauce mixture.
+- Add about 1/4 to 1/2 teaspoon of crushed red pepper flakes to the sauce mixture.